-I am SARA SJ and I'm one of the founders of Dailylike Canada.
+I am Sara SJ and I'm a founder of Dailylike Canada.

 I moved into Vancouver Canada in 2015, following my husband, Kye.

 Now we are trying to settle down here in Richmond BC.

 I've never written a blog before, so I'm quite nervous about it.
 So I spent some time thinking which topic would be good for the very FIRST blog post.(SHY)

 I chose to talk about fabric types today.
 (I thought it's a proper subject to begin with!)